-The truth is that human resource management is about a lot more than firing employees.
-HR serves an important role in the health of any company.
-Without a strong human resource management strategy your company could be subject to talent shortages, disgruntled employees, and more.
+In reality, there's a long list of functions that HR is responsible for.
+HR serves an essential role in the health of any company.
+Without a strong human resource management strategy, your company could be subject to talent shortages, disgruntled employees, and more.

 What is human resource management?

-Human resource management is the process of managing employees.
-It’s designed to both maximize employee performance and happiness while working toward accomplishing an organization's overall strategic goals.
+Human resource management (HRM) is the process of recruiting, hiring, and managing employees.
+It’s designed to maximize employee performance and happiness while working toward accomplishing an organization's overall strategic goals.

 The importance of human resource management

 Effective human resource management is crucial for organizations of all shapes and sizes.
 It’s up to the HR department to provide the tools, training, knowledge, talent management, and legal advice to sustain the company for the long haul.

 HR teams need hard skills to handle everything from legal knowledge to soft skills for communication and conflict management - because there’s nothing HR doesn’t have a hand in.
 HR management is an all-encompassing job that interacts with every single department within an organization.

 With the correct human resource management in place, a company can mitigate pitfalls like: